Artificial intelligence (AI) has garnered outsized attention as of late with the launch of ChatGPT and other generative

 Using the Client Portal for Higher Planning Profits

-Client portals help advisors deliver more personalized service at scale, both by creating a better, more interactive experience for clients, and by planning more efficiently.
+Client portals for financial professionals help them deliver more personalized service at scale, both by creating a better, more interactive experience for clients and by planning more efficiently.

 Once a client is fully invested and active on their client site, they’ll be updating their personal and financial information on a regular basis.
 They’ll be continuously reviewing it to make sure it’s correct and returning the best information possible.
 With the most accurate and up-to-date information, advisors can offer more timely service and deliver financial plans quicker.

 In fact, a recent study1 of eMoney clients showed that 57 percent of advisors can more quickly deliver plans after implementing eMoney.
 Additionally, 74 percent cut their planning time by 25 percent or more, and 55 percent cut their planning time by half or more.

 The ability to access a client’s most recent data at any time can greatly improve an advisor’s responsiveness.
-The time savings realized with client portals also improves an advisor’s productivity, in turn allowing them to achieve higher return on their investments in financial planning.
+The time savings realized with client portals also improves an advisor’s productivity, in turn allowing them to achieve a higher return on their investments in financial planning.